AronasGITHUB/C-Bos/README.md

 # How to use
  Install python then download the latest version of cbos then run install.cmd (it installs essential libraries) Then type `help` while in cbos

+# Deprecated
+ This repo is deprecated!
+Please visit [the new repo.](https://github.com/The-Puppet-Studios/C-Bos)